+Chimney stacks Masonry construction rendered externally with associated flashings.
 Roofing including roof space The roof is of pitched design, timber trussed clad in concrete interlocking tiles.
 Insulation has been laid at ceiling joist level.
+We note there are sections of flat roof covered in a bituminous felt or similar material.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Rainwater fittings The rain water fittings are of PVC construction with half round gutters.
 Visually inspected with the aid of binoculars where appropriate.

-Main walls The main walls appear of cavity brick construction rendered externally incorporating facing brick features.
+Main walls The main walls appear of cavity brick construction rendered externally.
+We note cavity wall insulation appears to have been inserted.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and The external doors appear of uPVC double glazed construction.
-The joinery windows appear of uPVC double glazed construction.
+The windows appear of uPVC double glazed construction.
+The external Windows, external doors and joinery doors appear of uPVC double glazed construction.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open. ·
+Doors and windows were not forced open.